davidlacedonia/javascript/es6_and_beyond/meta_programming/README.md

 It's a test that you run to determine if a feature is available or not.
 Is a meta programming technique, to test the environment your program runs in to then determine how your program should behave.

-The most common is checking for the existance of an API and if it's not present, defining a polifyll.
+The most common is checking for the existance of an API and if it's not present, defining a polyfill.

 ```js
 if (!Number.isNaN) {